 Dances and Parties may not be held on nights when school will be in session the following day.
-School dances and parties must terminate by eleven p.m. with the following exceptions: Dances following Friday night games may extend to 11:30 p.m. and the Prom may extend until 11:30 pm.
+School dances and parties must terminate by eleven p.m. with the following exceptions: Dances following Friday night games may extend to 11:30 p.m. and the Prom may extend until 11:30pm.

 Only students of Lowell High School and their parents may attend school-sponsored dances and/or activities.
-A student may bring a guest to these events if they sign a guest pass and turn it in 3 days in advance, and obtain administrative approval.
+A student may bring a guest to these events if they sign a guest pass and turn it in 7 days in advance, and obtain administrative approval.
 Guests must be within the age span of the students involved in the activity.
 Junior High school students may not be guests at High School dances.
 High School students may not attend Junior High dances.
-Neither students nor guests of students are permitted to leave a school sponsored activity and then return to the activity.